Transplant rejection: Rejection due to non-adherence

 One principal reason for transplant rejection is non-adherence to prescribed immunosuppressant regimens.
 This is particularly the case with adolescent recipients, with non-adherence rates near 50% in some instances.

 A pilot study conducted by Michael O. Killian PhD from Florida State University and Dr. Dipankar Gupta from University of Florida published in April 2022 in Pediatric Transplantation studied the acceptability and feasibility of an asynchronous directly observed therapy mobile health application among adolescent heart transplant recipients.
 Patients in the study utilized emocha Health's digital medication adherence program which included asynchronous video messages and chat messages exchanged with a care team.
 Patients completing the study achieved a 90.1% adherence rate.
 The researchers noted that further randomized trials are required to confirm the initial findings.
 However, the results were very promising considering few options exist to support pediatric patients in taking their medications.

 Rejection detection

 Diagnosis of acute rejection relies on clinical data—patient signs and symptoms but also calls on laboratory data such as blood or even tissue biopsy.
-The laboratory pathologist generally seeks three main histological signs: (1) infiltrating T cells, perhaps accompanied by infiltrating eosinophils, plasma cells, and neutrophils, particularly in telltale ratios, (2) structural compromise of tissue anatomy, varying by tissue type transplanted, and (3) injury to blood vessels.
+The laboratory pathologist generally seeks three main histological signs: (1) infiltrating T cells, perhaps accompanied by infiltrating eosinophils, plasma cells, and neutrophils, particularly in telltale ratios; The presence of infiltrating T-cells is typically a sign of one of types of rejection categories; T-cell Mediated Rejection (TCMR), and Antibody Mediated Rejection (AMR).
+Higher levels of cytotoxic T-cells are attributed to TCMR.
+AMR is indicated the increased levels of helper T-cells, which activate plasma cells and B-cells.

+(2) structural compromise of tissue anatomy, varying by tissue type transplanted, and (3) injury to blood vessels.
 Tissue biopsy is restricted, however, by sampling limitations and risks/complications of the invasive procedure.
 Cellular magnetic resonance imaging (MRI) of immune cells radiolabeled in vivo might—similarly to Gene Expression Profiling (GEP)—offer noninvasive testing.